-Our CEO evaluates the performance of each of our executive officers, including our other named executive officers.
-Our CEO then reviews each executive officer's target total direct compensation opportunity and based on his or her target total direct compensation opportunity and his or her performance, proposes compensation adjustments for him or her, subject to review and approval by the Compensation Committee.
+Our CEO evaluates the performance of each of our other executive officers, including our other named executive officers.
+Our CEO then reviews each executive officer's target total direct compensation opportunity and based on his or her target total direct compensation adjustments for him or her, subject to review and approval by the Compensation Committee.
 Our CEO presents the details of each executive officer's target total direct compensation opportunity and performance to the Compensation Committee for its consideration and approval.
 Our CEO does not participate in the evaluation of his own performance.